HaxeFlixel/flixel-docs/documentation/02_handbook/03-flxgroup.html.md

 #### getFirstAvailable(ObjectClass:Class&lt;T&gt; = null):T

 This will let you get the first FlxBasic object that has exists == false, this is typically used in object pooling when object may have used the kill() method.
-Note if you destory() objects they will be made null in the FlxGroup and you wont be able to reuse them.
+Note if you destroy() objects they will be made null in the FlxGroup and you wont be able to reuse them.

 #### kill();